geek-repo/sqlbuster/README.md

 # sqlbuster
-It is a tool which test the vulnerability of sql injection (union based)
+It is a tool which test the vulnerability of sql injection (union based) and bypass waf protections and dump the final query

 syntex:-python dumper.py